Stride-Labs/stride/README.md

 make icq-local-install
 ```
 Build executables and initialize the state with `make local-init`
-* You can optionally pass build arguments to specify which binarys images to rebuild
+* You can optionally pass build arguments to specify which binary to rebuild
 1. `s` This will re-build the Stride binary (default)
 2. `g` This will re-build the Gaia binary
 3. `h` This will re-build the Hermes binary
 4. `i` This will re-build the ICQ binary
+* You can optionally pass `cache=true` to restore the state from a backup instead of re-intializing it.

-Example:  `make local-init build=si` will
+* Example: `make local-init build=si`
-1. Build the Stride and Gaia binarys
+    * This will rebuild the Stride and Gaia binarys

-2. Spin up a local Stride and Gaia node
-3. Spin up a local Hermes and ICQ relayer
+Start the local network with `make start`
+* You can optionally pass `cache=true` to start the chain from the last backed up state.
 ## Testing

 To run the full test suite, run `make init`, then `sh scripts/tests/run_all_tests.sh`.